 Commands vs. Labels

-It's a natural thing that people do, they start giving their dog a "command" before the dog knows what the command means.
+It's a natural thing that people do: they start giving their dog a "command" before the dog knows what the command means.
 Some dogs are quick learners and they pick it up right away.
-The problem is that I see many people point at their dog (why?!) and say "SIT!" about 20 times when the dog has NO idea what "sit" even means.
-The more you say a word while the dog is just confused, the less meaning the word has.
+The problem I see is that many people point at their dog (why?!) and say "SIT!" about 20 times when the dog has NO idea what "sit" even means.
+The more you say a word while the dog is confused, the less meaning the word has.
 It's like those Peanuts cartoons when the teacher is talking and it's just "Wah, wah, wah, wah," aka nonsense.

 Test Your Verbal Commands

 Here's a test for you, does your dog really know his commands?
-While it's best to teach every command by labeling the behavior and using food for multiple repetitions (and I'm talking hundreds), eventually you want to see if your dog actually knows what you're talking about.
+While it's best to teach every command by labeling the behavior and using food for multiple repetitions (and I'm talking hundreds, if not thousands), eventually, you want to see if your dog actually knows what you're talking about.
 Now, without food, ask your dog to perform a behavior.
 Will they do it?
-Or are they still "hooked" on the food?
+Or are they still "hooked" on the food or your body language?

 This is because you want to set your dog up for success every step of the way.
 The more reps you get in that are successful, the more solid a foundation you are giving your dog.
 The more you practice unsuccessful reps, the more your training slowly falls apart.